sarcophagus-org/quickstart-archaeologist/README.md

 7. **If you have not yet registered your archaeologist:**

    > `docker compose run register`

-   or to register on the configured testnet:

-   > `docker compose run register-test`

    _(or `docker-compose` for older versions of docker compose)_